 - 1. Municipal Bonds.
-These include bonds of the City, the State of California, any other municipality, state, and any local agency within the state of California.
-The bonds will be registered in the name of the City or held under a custodial agreement at a bank. - Are Bonds must be rated in the category of "A" or better by at least two nationally recognized statistical rating organizations; and - b.
-No more than 5% of the portfolio may be invested in any single per-issuer. - c.
+These include bonds of the City, the State of California, any other municipality, within the state of California.
+The bonds will be registered in the name of the City or held under a custodial agreement at a bank. - a.
+Are rated in the category of "A" or better by at least two nationally recognized statistical rating organizations; and - b.
+No more than 5% per issuer. - c.
 No more than 30% of the total portfolio may be invested in municipal bonds. - 2.
 US Treasury and other government obligations for which the full faith and credit of the United States are pledged for the payment of principal and interest.
 There are no limits on the dollar amount or percentage that the City may invest in US Treasuries. - 3.
 Federal Agency or United States government-sponsored enterprise obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises.
 There are no limits on the dollar amount or percentage that the City may invest in government-sponsored enterprises.